iancero/checkthat/README.md

 `desired_mpg` and (b) would have gone undetected by our final `check_that(desired_mpg > 15)`.
-It was a call to `check_that()` earlier in the pipeline that caught the error and prevented us from drawing an erroneous conclusion about our data later on.
+It was a call to `check_that()` earlier in the pipeline that caught the error and prevented us from drawing an bad conclusion about our data later on.

 ## Helper functions

-Checkthat’s philosophy is your existing data checks by eye are actually quite good.
+Checkthat’s philosophy is your existing data checks by eye are probably already good.
 Their only major problem is that they live in your head and not in your code.
 So, checkthat provides a range of helper functions to work alongside base R’s existing collection (e.g., `all()`, `any()`).
-These include both some basic and “fuzzier” varieties.
+These include both some basic and more flexible varieties.

 ### Basic helpers